2020PB/police-brutality/reports/Oregon.md

 The officers gesture with batons.
 One officer pepper-sprays a protestor.
 A second strikes the filmer with his baton.
 A third kicks a tear gas canister at protestors.

-tags: tear-gas, tear-gas-canister, pepper-spray, spray, baton, strike, protestor
+tags: tear-gas, tear-gas-canister, pepper-spray, spray, baton, strike, protester

 id: or-portland-26